 Tattoo Appointment Process Instructions for Samuel Shaw

 To book a tattoo appointment or consultation with Samuel , please contact Ashley at the contact form below or text her at 808-631-2406.
-Please note that I am consistently booked anywhere from two weeks to two months out, so the earlier you reserve your spot, the better chance you’ll be able to get in.
+Please note that he is consistently booked anywhere from two weeks to two months out, so the earlier you reserve your spot, the better chance you’ll be able to get in.
 It can also take her up to seven (7) days to respond to an email inquiry, so please be patient.
 She will get back to you as soon as possible .

 When submitting a query, it’s very important to provide us with all your contact info, ideas, and tattoo placement suggestions so we can schedule the right amount of time for your session.
 Last, if you are not familiar with the differences in the individual cultures found within my portfolio, please provide a screenshot of the style of work that you are interested in.

 Most importantly, for those of you unfamiliar with the various Polynesian cultures, please take a moment to read the below before coming in for your first appointment.
 This will not only allow you to better understand the tattoo you are receiving, but it will also help you better understand what’s important to me as an artist.

 First and foremost, my work is based on respect, admiration and sensitivity for all Polynesian, Pacific, and Oceanic cultures.
 No understanding of the Pacific would be complete without understanding the impacts of Western colonialism on these indigenous cultures.
 Colonialism began in the nineteenth century.
 England claimed New Zealand in 1840 and later claimed the Cook Islands.
 In 1842, France seized Tahiti and its neighboring islands.
 In 1898, the United States annexed Hawai’i.
 One year later, Germany and the United States divided Samoa.
 Only Tonga escaped Western colonization, and that was because it was under the protection of England.